-An inclined plane is a flat supporting surface tilted at an angle, with one end higher than the other, used as an aid for raising or lowering a load.
-It is also known as a ramp.
-The inclined plane is one of the six simple machines.
+An inclined plane, also known as a ramp, is a flat supporting surface tilted at an angle, with one end higher than the other.
+The inclined plane is one of the six simple machines and it is used as an aid for raising or lowering a load.
 Objects placed on an inclined plane accelerate due to an unbalanced force.
-In this article, let us analyze the motion experienced by an object placed on an inclined plane.
+In this article, let us examine the motion exhibited by an object placed on an inclined plane.

 The normal force in an inclined plane is not directed in the direction that we are accustomed to.
 Up until now, we have always seen normal force directed upwards in the direction opposite to the force of gravity.
 The truth about normal forces is that they are not always upwards, but rather that they are always directed perpendicular to the surface that the object is on.